skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 once you do a unified picture of web development becomes much clearer.

-I would also recommend [thx] and [polygonal ds][polygonal-ds] for folks wanting to see how to write "idiomatic haxe" to solve familiar data structure and algorithm problems.
+I would also recommend [thx] and [polygonal ds][polygonal-ds] for folks wanting to see how to write "idiomatic Haxe" to solve familiar data structure and algorithm problems.
 I'd also recommend [tink][tink_core] for folks wanting to move beyond that.